nathancarter/weblurch/doc-src/plan.md

 specification, then implement it as a module attached to the main Lurch application, a module that can easily be disabled if we need to redesign it.

- * Factor the `computeValidationAsync` function into two functions, one for rule validation and the other for step validation.
  * Add two new attribute types to the context menu for attribute expressions in the document: "notation," "type," and "meaning."
  * Add a new validation category for anything that has a "notation",